KF5012-AI2020/Practical4/README.md

 ## Set up your notebook
 Open up this repository in [binder](https://mybinder.org/v2/gh/KF5012-AI2020/Practical4/master) to get started.

-If you have any questions, my email is matthew.higgs@northumbria.ac.uk
+If you have any questions, my email is daniel.organisciak@northumbria.ac.uk